Shreeram2k3/mygrad/README.md

-# MyGrade
+# MyGrad

-MyGrade is a web-based GPA calculator and leaderboard system designed for college students.
+MyGrad is a web-based GPA calculator and leaderboard system designed for college students.
 It allows students to log in securely, calculate their GPA, and view their ranking on a live leaderboard.
 An admin panel is included to manage student data and ensure smooth operation.

 This was developed as a part of our college WEB Design LAB mini project.
-This is just a prototype and under developement
+This is just a prototype and under developement.

 ---